The DeanBeat: Has the game industry hit its peak with crazy valuations or just begun its growth?

 But not everybody agrees about what’s the right price to pay for a company.
 And so the debate goes on.

 On Monday, Take-Two Interactive CEO Strauss Zelnick explained to shareholders that financial discipline was the reason that it allowed Electronic Arts to outbid Take-Two in acquiring Codemasters for $1.2 billion.
-And as Zelnick was saying that, EA announced that it was buying mobile game company Glu Mobile for an enterprise value of $2.1 billion, or 36% more than it was valued in the stock market.
-Zelnick is clearly a pretty rational person, but now he has to second guess whether it’s wise for him to sit on the sidelines while his rivals go nuts.
+And as Zelnick was saying that, EA announced that it was buying mobile game company Glu Mobile for an enterprise value of $2.1 billion, or 36% more than the stock market valued it.
+Zelnick is clearly a pretty rational person, but now he has to second-guess whether it’s wise for him to sit on the sidelines while his rivals go nuts.

-This came just a week after we saw Las Vegas-based PlayStudios and Russia’s Nexters announced they were going to go public in special acquisition purpose corporations (SPACs), which offer a way to go public quickly.
+This came just a week after we saw Las Vegas-based PlayStudios and Russia’s Nexters announce they were going to go public in special acquisition purpose corporations (SPACs), which offer a way to go public quickly.
 And last week Embracer Group bought three big companies in one day: Gearbox Entertainment for up to $1.3 billion, Aspyr for up to $450 million, and Easybrain for $640 million.

 One CEO of a big company joked to me that this makes him want to sell one of his game studios for a premium price.

-“I think this is all short lived,” the CEO said.
+“I think this is all short-lived,” the CEO said.
 “I feel like this is 1999 or 2000.
 I don’t see this being a sustainable environment.
 There is no rationale for any of this stuff.”

 Another seasoned investment executive told me that the Glu deal won’t be the last one to happen, but the number of quality acquisition targets in the West is starting to dwindle.
 That means that the rest of the gaming ecosystem, the small companies that are being fueled by the game venture capital funds, need to step up.

 And Tilting Point has a strategy of lifting up the promising game studios and fueling their growth with user acquisition funds.
 It announced this week that it would pump as much as $60 million into user acquisition for Loop Games’ Match 3D puzzle game in 2021.
 That’s a pretty incredible figure for finding new users for a game, but Loop Games doesn’t have to give up equity.
-Samir Agili, president of Tilting Point, said in an interview that his company plays a kind of kingmaker role, identifying the up-and-coming firms.
+Samir Agili, the president of Tilting Point, said in an interview that his company plays a kind of kingmaker role, identifying the up-and-coming firms.

 “We’re here to find the smallest company that can scale to the max and doing it without being acquired,” Agili said.
 “There’s definitely a path for acquisitions now.
 But in our initial positioning, we help indies scale and raise their game.”